intel/terraform-intel-azure-mysql-flexible-server/examples/intel-optimized-mysql-flexible-server-db_parameters/README.md

 © Copyright 2022, Intel Corporation

-## Azure MySQL Flexible Server Module - Additional Options Example
+## Azure MySQL Flexible Server Module - Database Parameters Example

-This example creates an Intel optimized Azure MySQL Flexible Server database with additional options for firewall rules.
+This example creates an Intel optimized Azure MySQL Flexible Server database and optimizes the database parameters.
 The database instance is created on an Intel Icelake Eds_v5 by default.
 The database server is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.